TheVish04/CAprep/README.md

 - **Announcements**
   - Admin: create/update/delete; type, priority, target subjects, valid until.
+  - Joi validation on create/update: type and priority enums, targetSubjects array shape and length, validUntil as ISO date or timestamp; 400 on invalid payload.
   - On create, in-app notifications are created for all users (fire-and-forget).
   - Users: list active announcements (by validity and priority).